civictechdc/districthousing/README.md

     Username: testuser@districthousing.org
     Password: password

+Code for DC has labeled additional PDFs to work with District Housing.
+These are not stored directly in the Git repository, but db/buildings.csv contains seed information about these, including download URLs.
+To download these PDFs and load them into District Housing, run:

+    rake seed_pdfs

 As a demo, the app can be found at http://districthousing.org/.
 Don't enter real data here, or rely on your data sticking around.
 It's likely to be reset and upgraded without warning.

 ## Dependencies